 March 26, 1989

-The men who met Jesus on the Emmaus road were shaken by the events of Jesus’s trial and crucifixion, and their disappointment showed that their hope had died with Him.
+The men who met Jesus on the Emmaus road were shaken by the events of His trial and crucifixion, and their disappointment showed that their hope had died with Him.
 Alistair Begg explains that the root of their problem lay in their failure to accept everything that the Scriptures said about Jesus.
-God gave His Son to die in the place of sinners, and the Son has risen in victory over death.
+God gave His Son to die in the place of sinners, and that Son has risen in victory over death.
 Only this truth can transform the apathetic, the antagonistic, and the confused into bold witnesses for Christ in our world.

 13That very day two of them were going to a village named Emmaus, about seven miles1 from Jerusalem, 14and they were talking with each other about all these things that had happened.
 15While they were talking and discussing together, Jesus himself drew near and went with them.
 16But their eyes were kept from recognizing him.
 17And he said to them, “What is this conversation that you are holding with each other as you walk?”
 And they stood still, looking sad.
 18Then one of them, named Cleopas, answered him, “Are you the only visitor to Jerusalem who does not know the things that have happened there in these days?”
 19And he said to them, “What things?”
 And they said to him, “Concerning Jesus of Nazareth, a man who was a prophet mighty in deed and word before God and all the people, 20and how our chief priests and rulers delivered him up to be condemned to death, and crucified him.
 21But we had hoped that he was the one to redeem Israel.
 Yes, and besides all this, it is now the third day since these things happened.
 22Moreover, some women of our company amazed us.
 They were at the tomb early in the morning, 23and when they did not find his body, they came back saying that they had even seen a vision of angels, who said that he was alive.
 24Some of those who were with us went to the tomb and found it just as the women had said, but him they did not see.”
 25And he said to them, “O foolish ones, and slow of heart to believe all that the prophets have spoken!
 26Was it not necessary that the Christ should suffer these things and enter into his glory?”
 27And beginning with Moses and all the Prophets, he interpreted to them in all the Scriptures the things concerning himself.